pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Mattel-Aquarius.md

 The first one is the BASIC loader, and the second one is the binary block.
 They should be loaded in sequence; type **CLOAD**, play the first file, then type **RUN** and play the second one.

+# Building ROM images

+z88dk supports building 8k ROM images for the Aquarius:

+    zcc +aquarius world.c -subtype=rom -create-app

+The ROM file can then be inserted using the emulator.
+Depending on the emulator, you may need to reset the machine following insertion.

 # Emulator notes